Order of play

 If Black starts with q and plays p later, white does not have to defend after , because is sufficient to defend against the cut at a

 Starting with p black gets a better result, because white has to defend at .
-White now has one point less than in the previous sequence, and black gets sente.
+White makes one point less territory than in the previous sequence, and black gets sente.